Pavlovsk, Saint Petersburg: Birthplace of Russian Scouting

-On April 30, 1909 a young officer, Colonel Oleg Pantyukhov, organized the first Russian Scout troop Beaver (Бобр, Bobr) in Pavlovsk.
+On 30 April 1909, a young officer, Colonel Oleg Pantyukhov, organized the first Russian Scout troop Beaver (Бобр, Bobr) in Pavlovsk.
 In 1910, General Baden-Powell, the founder of the Scout Movement, visited Nicholas II in Tsarskoye Selo.
-They had a pleasant conversation, and a Scouting badge was issued to Tsarevich Alexei.
+They had a pleasant conversation, and a Scouting badge was issued to Alexei Nikolaevich, Tsarevich of Russia.
 In 1914, Pantyukhov established a society called Russian Scout (Русский Скаут, Russkiy Skaut).
 The first Russian Scout campfire was lit in the woods of Pavlovsk Park.
 After the October Revolution of 1917, and during the Russian Civil War from 1918 to 1920, most of the Scoutmasters and many Scouts fought in the ranks of the White Army and interventionists against the Red Army; the Scout movement was therefore regarded negatively in the Soviet Union and disbanded after the war.

 Soviet era to present

 After the October Revolution of 1917, the Pavlovsk palace and park were nationalized and converted to a public-access museum.
 In a general motion to replace the Tsar's name, the town was renamed to Slutsk, after revolutionary Vera Slutskaya who died nearby in 1917.
 Later it was often mentioned in the documents under a double name Slutsk (Pavlovsk), and eventually regained the old name in 1944.

 Pavlovsk suffered much from the German occupation during World War II (16 September 1941 – 24 January 1944) – the entire water system of the park and about 70,000 trees were destroyed, the palace was severely damaged by the fire of January 1944, and about 40% of exhibitions were stolen or destroyed (the rest was evacuated to Siberia before the arrival of the Germans).
 The old train station was burned down and rebuilt in the 1950s by A. E. Levinson.
-The town was liberated as a result of the Krasnoye Selo–Ropsha Offensive.
+The town was liberated as a result of the Krasnoye Selo–Ropsha offensive.
 Restoration works started in 1944 and were completed by 1973.
 Nowadays about 1.5 million tourists visit Pavlovsk annually.

 In 1954, Pavlovsk was transferred under the jurisdiction of St. Petersburg.
 In 1989, it was included into the UNESCO list of World Heritage Sites as part of the Saint Petersburg and Related Groups of Monuments.
 In 2003, historical names were returned to dozens of streets of Pavlovsk which had been renamed during the Soviet era.